iohubos/iohubos/README.md

 * It can be used on edge devices, inside a control panel, or as an industrial router.
 * When used as a router, it can fully isolate all the connected devices from the internet and provide a secure, isolated network.
 * It provides port forwards to the connected devices when used as a router.
+* It provides routes definition to other networks.
 * It does not require any complicated configuration or system administration skills; the whole configuration is centralized in a single file.
 * It provides a complete Docker-based runtime environment, with a full set of tools to deploy, run and manage applications.
 * It can be extended at the firmware level or during runtime without affecting the underlying operating system.